Last Updated: February 01, 2023

-- are not comfortable with online assessment formats; and,
+- Are not comfortable with online assessment formats; and,

 testing format is most suitable for candidates as:

-- it offers a simple interface that helps students navigate through the test using a mouse, and ample time to type out essays;
+- It offers a simple interface that helps students navigate through the test using a mouse, and ample time to type out essays;

-- it provides instant scores at the end of the test.
+- It provides instant scores at the end of the test.
 Only those portions of the test that require hand-scoring are out of this ambit.

-|Mathematics (Part 2 - Calculator session)||
+|Mathematics (Part 2 - With Calculator)

-|Mathematics (Part 1 - Non-calculator session)||
+|Mathematics (Part 1 - Without Calculator)

 TASC's assessment format offers Career and College Readiness (CCR) scores.